Hadapsar railway station

 Hadapsar railway station is located in Hadapsar, a suburb of Pune in Maharashtra.
 There are plans to start long-distance trains from this station as there is no space for new trains at Pune Junction.
 There is also plan to start suburban trains on Pune–Daund section.
 This station will be a major station for Pune–Daund suburban trains.

 Upgrade plans

 The central railways has plans for land acquisition near this station.
 Plans are to increase parking space, approach roads to the station, passenger lounges and other facilities.
-The proposal includes adding 40 acres of land adjacent to the station for construction of dedicated parking, station building which will include lounges, reservation center, waiting rooms etc. There are about 150 long-distance trains operating from Pune Junction.
+The proposal includes adding 40 acres of land adjacent to the station for the construction of dedicated parking, station building which will include lounges, reservation center, waiting rooms etc. There are about 150 long-distance trains operating from Pune Junction.
 Some of these can originate and terminate at Hadapsar which will reduce load on Pune Junction.
 Approximately ₹ 400 crores are required for land acquisition and ₹ 350 crores are require for actual development of this station.